nachiket-kumar/terraform-interview-notes/Readme.md

 https://developer.hashicorp.com/terraform/language/syntax/configuration#arguments-and-blocks

-16. True or False?
+`16`.
+True or False?
 Rather than use a state file, Terraform can inspect cloud resources on every run to validate that the real-world resources match the desired state.

+Ans --

 False.
 Terraform requires a state file to store information about the current state of infrastructure resources.
 By inspecting this state file, Terraform can determine the necessary changes to bring the real-world resources in line with the desired state specified in the configuration files.
 Without a state file, Terraform would not be able to perform this validation.
 State is a necessary requirement for Terraform to function.
 And in the scenarios where Terraform may be able to get away without state, doing so would require shifting massive amounts of complexity from one place (state) to another place (the replacement concept).

 To support mapping configuration to resources in the real world, Terraform uses its own state structure.
 Terraform can guarantee one-to-one mapping when it creates objects and records their identities in the state.
 Terraform state also serves as a performance improvement - rather than having to scan every single resource to determine the current state of each resource.

 https://developer.hashicorp.com/terraform/language/state/purpose

-17. True or False?
+`17`.
+True or False?
 When using the Terraform provider for Vault, the tight integration between these HashiCorp tools provides the ability to mask secrets in the state file.

+Ans--

 False.
 The statement is false because the tight integration between Terraform and Vault does not automatically mask secrets in the state file.
 Developers need to implement secure practices to handle secrets effectively.
 By default, Terraform does not provide the ability to mask secrets in the Terraform plan and state files regardless of what provider you are using.
 While Terraform and Vault are both developed by HashiCorp and have a tight integration, masking secrets in Terraform plans and state files requires additional steps to securely manage sensitive information.

 One common approach is to use environment variables to store sensitive information or use Terraform's data sources to retrieve the information from the environment rather than hardcoding the information into the Terraform configuration.
 This helps to ensure that sensitive information is not stored in plain text in the Terraform configuration files.

 https://learn.hashicorp.com/tutorials/terraform/secrets-vault

-18. HashiCorp recommends using 2 spaces between each nesting level in Terraform code for better readability and maintainability.
+`18`.
+HashiCorp recommends using 2 spaces between each nesting level in Terraform code for better readability and maintainability.
 HashiCorp, the creator of Terraform, recommends using two spaces for indentation when writing Terraform code.
 This is a convention that helps to improve readability and consistency across Terraform configurations.

 For example, when defining a resource in Terraform, you would use two spaces to indent each level of the resource definition, as in the following example: